enonic/old-xp-doc/doc/operations/export.rst

     "name": "<dump-name>"
   }

-To ease the process, we have provided an :ref:`toolbox-dump` tool.
+To ease the process, we have provided a :ref:`toolbox-dump` tool.